-Observing Time: For Band 6, the ALMA sensitivity calculator, assuming 43 antennas, 0.3" angular resolution, and an effective 0.16 km/s spectral resolution predicts 3.9 hours to reach 0.5 K. The two separate pointings will require about 7.8 hours of ALMA observing time, plus overheads.
+Observing Time: For Band 6, the ALMA sensitivity calculator, assuming 43 antennas, 0.3" angular resolution, and an effective 0.16 km/s spectral resolution predicts 3.6 hours to reach 0.5 K (or 6.6h including calibration and overheads).
+The two separate pointings will require about 13 hours of ALMA observing time.

-Figure 24: (left) HST image and (right) ALMA image of an expanding spherical shell and spiral wind emanating from the evolved star R Sculptoris.
+Figure 23: (left) HST image and (right) ALMA image of an expanding spherical shell and spiral wind emanating from the evolved star R Sculptoris.
 Recent modelling suggests that the bifurcation of the spiral-shell pattern (indicated by a white box) results from a highly elliptical binary system.
 (Credit: ESA/NASA & R. Sahai.
 (Right) ALMA image of LL Pegasi.
 Credit: ALMA (ESO/NAOJ/NRAO) / Kim et al., 2016, NatAs, 1, 60)